himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 #### Flexible

-*Add animation of making a saved note password*

 As mentioned, pass is just a bunch of encrypted plain text files.
 While pass can automatically return the first line to the clipboard for easy password entering, the contents of a pass file can really be anything.
 This gives the system a ton of flexibility, as my password items don't have to